Realist2022/Realist2022/README.md

 ## About Me

-- 🔭 I’m currently working on: A wide range of Full stack applications from AI chat bots to custom vision.
+- 🔭 I’m currently working on: A wide range of Full stack applications from AI chat bots to AI image recognition.
 - 🌱 I’m currently learning: AI tools for advancing technologies and integrating them with full stack development.
-- 🤝 I’m looking to collaborate on: AI Technologies and different ways for integrating them into web designs
+- 🤝 I’m looking to collaborate on: Web Design, Full stack applications and different ways for integrating with microcontrollers.
-- 💬 Ask me about: AI chatbots, custom vision or full stack development tools and frameworks
+- 💬 Ask me about: Full stack development tools and frameworks.
 - 📫 How to reach me: https://www.linkedin.com/in/sonny-tapara-245481170/